SUSE/machinery/docs/Inspection-Class-Design.md

 location.
 The other classes need to be loaded by the main class using the `require` statement.

-On the file system level, plugins are split along the task they perform and further along the area they cover.
+On the file system level, plugins are split along the area they cover and further along the task they perform.
 The overall directory structure looks like
 this:

     machinery
     └─ plugins
-       ├─ inspect
+       ├─ packages
        │  ├─ packages_inspector.rb
+       │  ├─ packages_renderer.rb
+       │  └─ ...
+       ├─ repositories
        │  ├─ repositories_inspector.rb
-       │  └─ ...
-       ├─ show
        │  └─ ...
        └─ ...